Jamin Olivencia

-Jamin Olivencia (born August 7, 1985) is an American professional wrestler best known for his time at the Ohio Valley Wrestling (OVW) promotion, where he is a former three-time OVW Heavyweight Champion holding the former record for the longest reign at 241 days.
+Jamin Olivencia (born August 7, 1985) is an American retired professional wrestler, He is best known for his time in Ohio Valley Wrestling (OVW) promotion, where he is a former three-time OVW Heavyweight Champion holding the former record for the longest reign at 241 days.
 He is also tied, with Mohamad Ali Vaez, for the most OVW Television Championship reigns with eight.

 Professional wrestling career

 Early career (2003–2005)

 Olivencia made his wrestling debut under the J-Man ring name, at the age of 17, on August 16, 2003, at the Empire State Wrestling show losing to Benjamin Smythe.
 On September 9, he lost to Cade Cassidy.
 On December 6, Jamin formed a team with R-Haz as "The New City Thugs" and defeated Damien Alexander and JP Hawke to win the ESW Tag Team Championship, Jamin's first championship.
 They defeated Alexander and Hawke on January 24, 2004, via disqualification to retain their championship.
 After defeating Grappler X and Purple Rain on February 15, they lost the championships to them on March 20.
 On May 20, he challenged Shade for the ESW Interstate Championship, but was unsuccessful in winning the championship.
 Jamin's first singles victory was on July 7 when he won a battle royal.
 After a year of teaming, J-Man and R-Haz fought in a street fight with J-Man winning the match.
 In the end of 2004, J-Man challenged Jonny Puma for the ESW Heavyweight Championship on November 6 and December 4 but was unsuccessful in winning the championship.
 His last match for the promotion was on September 16, 2005, defeating Cade Cassidy.